 The standard instrument includes a range of clauses that guide the use of recreation land, including local provisions and additional permitted uses, with additional information provided in Practice Note 11-001.
-These provisions are outlined below and documented in full in Appendix C.
+These provisions are outlined below and documented in full in Appendix D.

 Proposed miscellaneous provisions Clause 5.1 - Relevant acquisition authority Compulsory clause identifying land for acquisition and the relevant public authority.
 Include compulsory wording contained in clause 5.1 of the Standard Instrument LEP.
 Clause 5.2 - Classification and reclassification of Compulsory clause identifying public land for classification or reclassification as 'operational land' or 'community land'. public land Include compulsory wording contained in clause 5.2 of the Standard Instrument LEP.
 Clause 5.3 - Development near zone boundaries Optional clause that provides flexibility, for the logical and appropriate development of a site, compatible with objectives and land uses from an adjoining zone.
 Include wording in clause 5.3 of the Standard Instrument LEP; but include an additional paragraph under Section 3 to ensure the clause does not apply to land zoned RE2 Private Recreation.
-Clause 5.12 - Infrastructure development and use of Compulsory clause allowing a public authority to use existing buildings of the Crown. existing buildings of the Crown Include compulsory wording contained in clause 5.12 of the Standard Instrument LEP.
-Proposed additional local provisions Events permitted without development consent It is recommended that a clause based on 7.12 of the Greater Taree LEP 2010 and clause 7.20 of the Great Lakes LEP 2014 be included in the MidCoast LEP, to enable temporary events to be held in public spaces.
+Clause 5.12 - Infrastructure Compulsory clause allowing a public authority to use existing buildings of the Crown. development and use of existing buildings of the Crown Include compulsory wording contained in clause 5.12 of the Standard Instrument LEP.
+Proposed additional local p rovisions Events permitted without development consent It is recommended that the clause be retained, to enable temporary events to be held in public spaces.
 Proposed additional permitted uses (Schedule 1) Greater Taree LEP It is recommended that the following additional permitted uses from the Greater Taree LEP 2010 retained: Use of particular land at Grangewood Avenue, Tallwoods Village, Hallidays Point This clause applies to land at Grangewood Avenue, Tallwoods Village, Hallidays Point, being Lot 895, DP 1079140.
 Development for the purposes of multi dwelling housing comprising a maximum of 37 units is permitted with development consent.
 Use of particular dwelling at The Bucketts Way, Taree South